 - 5 Cups Simmering Water

-- Mix togehter 1 cup of slightly warm water with the sugar and water until dissolved.
+- Mix together 1 cup of slightly warm water (about 110 degrees F) with the sugar and water until dissolved.
 Sprinkle yeast over the top of the water but do not stir in, allow to sit for 10 minutes until frothy.**

-- Now stir in the melted vegan butter, and begin adding the flour 1 cup at a time until it forms a dough.
+- Now stir in the melted vegan butter, and add the salt and the flour 1 cup at a time until it forms a dough.
 If the dough is still sticky at 2 1/2 cups, add a bit more until it's not sticky.

 - Put dough on a flat floured surface and knead with the palm of your hand for 3-5 minutes until firm.